-- 1 Align the base cover with the screw holders on the computer. - 2 Press the edges of the cover until it clicks into place. - 3 Tighten the 10 M2.5xL8.5 screws to secure the base cover to the computer. - NOTE: Make sure while installing the base cover not to get caught on the VGA port and damage either the base cover or VGA port. - 4 Remove the SD card - 5 Install the SIM tray (WWAN models). - 6 Follow the procedure in After working inside your computer
+- 1 Align the base cover with the screw holders on the computer. - 2 Press the edges of the cover until it clicks into place. - 3 Tighten the 10 M2.5 screws to secure the base cover to the computer. - 4 Install the SIM tray (WWAN models). - 5 Follow the procedure in After working inside your computer